top of page

 "A journey beyond landscapes: into silence, devotion, and self-discovery.
 The precious pilgrimage of Bhutan invites you to walk sacred paths, experience monastic life, and reconnect with inner peace."

-Landed Paro Airport and visit sacred pilgrimage Tiger’s Nest Monastery.
+Land at Paro Airport and visit the sacred pilgrimage Tiger’s Nest Monastery.

 Drive to Bjimena (approximately 4–6 hours), a quieter route through subtropical forests and small villages.
 Bjimena offers an off-the-beaten-path experience of rural Bhutan.
 Explore the surroundings and enjoy the peaceful atmosphere, deeply connected with nature.
 Experience authentic village life, traditional hospitality, and monastic culture at Bjimena Nyindey Monastery.

 Travel to the Nyidey Monastery area.
-Nyidey Monastery is a serene meditation center with beautiful valley views.
+Nyidey Monastery is a serene meditation center with beautiful views of the valley.
 Spend time exploring the monastery, observing monks at prayer, and learning about Buddhist practices.

 The monastery offers a peaceful retreat atmosphere.
 Take walks around the monastery grounds and surrounding areas.
 Engage with monastic life and participate in activities as opportunities arise.